Skip to main content

 Default port bindings are loopback-only

 docker compose up -d without the installer binds all HQ services (UI, noVNC, files-API) to 127.0.0.1.
 The installer’s “Tailscale” or “Public” mode explicitly flips them to 0.0.0.0.
 This is deliberate — if you docker compose up blindly on a cloud VM, nothing is publicly reachable.
-If you override UI_HOST_PORT, NOVNC_HOST_PORT, or FILES_API_HOST_PORT to 0.0.0.0:* manually, you’re exposing those services to every interface on the host.
-Make sure you have a firewall, reverse proxy, or Tailscale between them and the internet.
+If you override UI_HOST_PORT or FILES_API_HOST_PORT to 0.0.0.0:* manually, you’re exposing those services to every interface on the host.
+Make sure you have a firewall, reverse proxy, or Tailscale between them and the internet. noVNC is not host-exposed — the UI proxies it through /api/novnc over Docker’s internal network.

 The installer runs curl | bash